Our Programs

 Communications Technology: Broadcast and Print Production, Grade 11, Open (TGJ3O)

-This course enables students to develop knowledge and skills in the areas of graphic communication, printing and publishing, audio and video production, and broadcast journalism.
+This course enables students to develop knowledge and skills in the areas of graphic communication, printing and publishing, audio and video production and broadcast journalism.
 Students will work both independently and as part of a production team to design and produce media products in a project-driven environment.
 Practical projects may include the making of signs, yearbooks, video and/or audio productions, newscasts, and documentaries.
-Students will also develop an awareness of related environmental and societal issues, and will explore secondary and postsecondary education and training pathways and career opportunities in the various communications technology fields.
+Students will also develop an awareness of related environmental and societal issues and will explore secondary and postsecondary education and training pathways and career opportunities in the various communications technology fields.

 Prerequisite: None